 Average marketing budgets vary from industry to industry.

-According to a survey by Deloitte, some benchmarks for marketing budget percentage of revenue for different sectors are:
+According to the latest CMO survey by Deloitte, some benchmarks for marketing budget percentage of revenue for different sectors are:

 Think about the healthcare space.
 This industry is filled with complex offerings, regulations, and sensitive health decisions.
 That means its marketing has to prioritize education and trust, which usually means more resources.